 Key Takeaway Coupes are considered sportier and higher-risk than sedans, so they typically cost more to insure.

-Advantages and disadvantages of owning a coupe
+Pros and cons of a coupe

 Coupes have two doors and are usually on the sporty side.
 Here are some of the advantages and disadvantages of driving a coupe.

-Advantages of owning a coupe
+Pros of owning a coupe

 Coupes are great cars for anybody looking for a fun, fuel-efficient car.
 There are plenty of price points and performance options to choose from, and they usually make for a sleek, sporty ride.